mipearson/webpack-rails/README.md

 * Len Garvey for his [webpack-rails](https://github.com/lengarvey/webpack-rails) gem which inspired this implementation
 * Sebastian Porto for [Rails with Webpack](https://reinteractive.net/posts/213-rails-with-webpack-why-and-how)
 * Clark Dave for [How to use Webpack with Rails](http://clarkdave.net/2015/01/how-to-use-webpack-with-rails/)
+* mipearson for his [webpack-rails](https://github.com/mipearson/webpack-rails) gem which inspired this implementation
+* David Jungst for his idea and implementation to expand on what mipearson did